6 investors and founders spotlight SaaS, B2B and medtech as Wroclaw’s hot startup sectors – TechCrunch

 Which are the most interesting startups in your city?

-Most of our portfolio companies: SellIntegro, Z Zieleniaka, ReactivePad, and Prosoma.
+Most of our portfolio companies: SellIntegro, Z Zieleniaka, Reactivepad and Prosoma.
 There are also GlucoActive, LiveChat, Optimatik.

 What are the tech investors like in Wroclaw?
 What’s their focus?

 Most of our VCs, in my opinion, are focused on B2B, SaaS or marketplace-like startups.
-There are many who invest in B2C, gaming, and medical startups.
+There are many who invest in B2C, gaming and medical startups.

 With the shift to remote working, do you think people will stay in Wroclaw, or will they move out?
 Will others move in?